bgplab/bgplab/basic/5-redistribute/index.md

 ## Reference Information {#alt}

-The following information might help you if you're not using _netlab_ to build the lab:

-### Lab Wiring

 This lab uses a superset of the [4-router lab topology](../external/4-router.md).
 You can still use that topology without the S1/S2 routers and redistribute *connected* prefixes into BGP.

+The following information might help you if you plan to build custom lab infrastructure:

+### Device Requirements {#req}

+* Customer- and provider routers: use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
+* Git repository contains provider router initial device configurations for Cumulus Linux.

+### Lab Wiring

 #### Point-to-Point Links